AppletunsApples/Hedgie-Essentials-Resources/README.md

 - Always Headbutt
 > Headbutt usage in the overworld will now always guarantee an encounter.

+- Always Double Battles
+> Will always force double battles where possible & prevents box usage if the player has 2 or less Pokemon.

 - Black Market
 > A revision of the original [Black Market plugin](https://eeveeexpo.com/threads/2877/) by JT; allows the player to sell Pokemon ala a traditional Mart with the script command pbBlackmarket.
 Format is either pbBlackMarket[STOCKLISTNAME] with STOCKLISTNAME replaced with the list in the index at the top OR pbBlackMarket([[:SPECIES,COST,LEVEL]]).